EzioArchiveLand/Blargboard-1.2.1-MRS/README.md

  * Comes with working postplusone plugin
  * URL rewriting enabled right out the box

+##Using [instameme] and [ugotbanned]
+to use instameme, put this in your post- [instameme]X[/instameme].
+Replace X with a number from 1 to 3 to get a meme and a 404 meme.

+to use [ugotbanned], put this in your post- [ugotbanned][/ugotbanned]. the "you got banned by the ban hammer meme will be in its place.
 -------------------------------------------------------------------------------

 Coders and such, who like to hack new features in their software, may think that the use